Procurement of high-strength and accurate parts

 Casting in lost moulds:

-Casting in permanent moulds:
+Casting in permanent molds:

 While using the high pressure die casting method the strength of the material in utilization is important.
 In many cases the resulting products of tin and aluminium high pressure die casting do not have enough strength.
 Unlike alloys based on copper, like silicon tombac, they have similar strength characteristics as parts made of a FE-base.
-That is the reason why Sitomb is a real alternative to the investment casting and the metal injection moulding methods.
+That is the reason why Sitomb is a real alternative to the investment casting and the metal injection molding methods.

 Up to a certain point parts made in sand casting will have these characteristics, but usually these parts do not have the required surface quality and tolerance accuracy.